-Help/Systems LLC

-Help/Systems LLC ("Help/Systems", or the "Company") is a leading provider of system & network management, business intelligence and security & compliance solutions.
+Portfolio Company Brief Description of Portfolio Company Help/Systems LLC Help/Systems LLC ("Help/Systems", or the "Company") is a leading provider of system & network management, business intelligence and security & compliance solutions.
 Help/Systems' software solutions allow customers to manage their information technology infrastructure more efficiently by increasing automation, reducing costs, providing security and permitting the analysis of an ever-growing base of data collected and managed by its customers.
 The Company's "click and play" software can be demonstrated and purchased online and quickly installed and integrated by the customer.
 Once installed, Help/Systems' software becomes a critical, embedded component of a customer's IT infrastructure.

-HGDS Acquisition LLC

-HGDS Acquisition LLC (d/b/a "Footprint"), headquartered in Lisle, IL, is a provider of in-store merchandising and logistics solutions to major retailers and consumer packaged goods manufacturers.
+HGDS Acquisition LLC HGDS Acquisition LLC (d/b/a "Footprint"), headquartered in Lisle HODS Acquisition LLC IL, is a provider of in-store merchandising and logistics solutions to major retailers and consumer packaged goods manufacturers.
 Services include Fixture Installation (56% of sales), Light Merchandising (41% of sales) and Store Remodel (3% of sales).
-Footprint provides these services both for retailers including, Wal-Mart, Supervalu, Dollar General and Starbucks and brand marketers, such as Philip Morris, Coca-Cola, Merck and Sony.
+Footprint provides these services both for retailers including, Wal- Mart, Supervalu, Dollar General and Starbucks and brand marketers, such as Philip Morris, Coca-Cola, Merck and Sony.
 Complementary services include product re-sets and in-store intelligence services for its clients, including the validation of display and product placement.

-Ingenio LLC

-Ingenio LLC ("the "Company") (d/b/a "Earn Per Call"), founded in 1999 and based in San Francisco, CA, operates an online personal and professional advice marketplace that connects customers with a large network of independent advisors primarily through its website Keen.com.
+Ingenio LLC Ingenio LLC ("the "Company") (d/b/a "Earn Per Call"), founded in 1999 and based in San Francisco, CA, operates an online personal and professional advice marketplace that connects customers with a large network of independent advisors primarily through its website Keen.com.
 In addition, the Company also owns a suite of three related sites to host its services: ingenio.com, ether.com, and liveadvice.com.

-Integra Telecom

-Integra Telecom ("Integra", or the "Company") is a regional fiber-based local exchange carrier that provides integrated communication services across 35 metropolitan areas in 11 states of the Western U.S. Integra owns (directly or under IRU) a fiber optic network with over 8,000 route miles of fiber, consisting of 3,000 route miles of metro fiber and 5,000 route miles of long haul fiber.
+Integra Telecom Integra Telecom ("Integra", or the "Company") is a regional fiber- - based local exchange carrier that provides integrated communication services across 35 metropolitan areas in 11 states of the Western U.S. Integra owns (directly or under IRU) a fiber optic network with over 8,000 route miles of fiber, consisting of 3,000 route miles of metro fiber and 5,000 route miles of long haul fiber.
 Within its metro network, Integra has direct fiber connection to approximately 1,847 locations.

-Interface Security Systems

-Interface Security Systems, founded in 1995 and based in Missouri, is a national provider of physical security and secured managed network services to primarily large, commercial multi-site customers and provides the most comprehensive IP technology-enabled managed security solution in the market.
-It is the only provider of bundled physical security and secured network services, giving it a complete suite of product offerings for customers.
+Interface Security Systems Interface Security Systems, founded in 1995 and based in Missouri, interface becunty systems is a national provider of physical security and secured managed network services to primarily large, commercial multi-site C{1} customers and provides the most comprehensive IP technology- enabled managed security solution in the market.
+It is the only enabled managed security solution in the market.
+It is the only